wp-plugins/easy-wp-parallax-slider/readme.txt

 * Every slide have its own settings such as text colors, image position etc.
 * Customize the navigation and pager colors.
 * Customize the z-index.
+* Customize the in and out effects of heading, content, link and image
+* New animation effects
+* EPS drop down in tinyMCE, to insert slider shortcode.

 [Easy Wordpress Parallax Slider Demo](http://demo.oscitasthemes.com/demos/easy-wordpress-parallax-slider/ "Easy Wordpress Parallax Slider Demo")